Simayawan/WADS-Project/README.md

 ## 3. Project Overview

 ### 3.1 Problem Statement

-[Explain:]
-- What problem does this application solve?
-- Who are the target users?

 This Web App aims to help students with their homework
 by giving them valuable explainations using AI, as well
 as allowing them to take a picture of their homework